-Because unpaid bills will devastate your credit score, logic would suggest paying them off would send it in the opposite direction.
+Because unpaid bills will devastate your credit score, logic would suggest that paying them off would send it in the opposite direction.
 But not all is logical when it comes to credit scores.

-As far as your FICO score is concerned, two things are considered; has a collections appeared on your credit report, and when it was reported.
+As far as your FICO score is concerned, two things are considered: Has a collections appeared on your credit report, and when it was reported.
 So whether or not you pay your collections off is really a personal decision.

 Paying the debt won’t necessarily help your credit scores.
 Accounts that get to the collection stage are about as negative as it gets.
 Only bankruptcy is worse.
 As a result, any improvement, especially right away, probably will be very minor.